anaxdojo/anax/anax-plugins/anax-zapi/README.md

 # Anax - Zephyr (ZAPI) Plugin
-Include this plugin in order to programmatically update the status of your TCs on Jira via Jephyr api (ZAPI) The plugin copy the jira cycle from 'Unscheduled' folder to the current version and then on execution finish update its TC status (PASS-FAIL-SKIP)
+Include this plugin in order to programmatically update the status of your TCs on Jira via Jephyr api (ZAPI).

+The plugin copy the Jira cycle (which actually is the suite name) from 'Unscheduled' folder to the current version and then on execution finish update its TC status (PASS-FAIL-SKIP)

 ## How to include Jira Connector
 ### Maven